mdeliw/chopdas/docs/source/java-modern.md

 x -> String::length;
 ```

-A variation of this form is if the method takes multiple arguments via class name, the first element supplied by context is the supplied object, and the remaining elements are the arguments to the methods.
+A variation of this form is the method takes multiple arguments via class name, the first element supplied by context is the object, and the remaining elements are the arguments to the methods.

 ```java
 List<String> strings =